BritishGeologicalSurvey/tactool/README.md

 - Download latest Windows build by clicking [here](https://github.com/BritishGeologicalSurvey/tactool/releases/latest/download/TACtool.exe).
 - Double click to run.
 On first run it takes a while to load.
+- Instructions for using the application can be found [here](https://github.com/BritishGeologicalSurvey/tactool/blob/main/instructions.md).

 ## Class Relationship Diagram